-In actuality, the Dungeon of Doom was filled with wrestlers Hogan was friends with from WWF and they were safe guys to wrestle and none of them posed any threat to him.
+In actuality, the Dungeon of Doom was filled with wrestlers Hogan was friends with from WWF, and they were safe guys to wrestle with, and none of them posed any threat to him.
 The stable included a cannibal and a human shark, after all!

 In the main event, Hogan defended his WCW championship against The Giant (AKA Big Show), the Dungeon of Doom’s shining star.

 The match ended in a massive trainwreck with a bunch of faces turning heel and beating up on Hulk Hogan, which in itself should have been an effective way to end the pay-per-view, but WCW had one last surprise in store for the fans: